Home

 Short Recap

-Laban did this because Jacob's counter-offer dealt with him receiving all the newly "spotted and speckled" that were born from out of the flock that he'd tended, when it came to his salary.
+Now keep in mind, that Laban had done this, because Jacob's counter-offer, basically dealt with him receiving all the newly "spotted and speckled" lambs and kids (baby goats) -- that were born from out of the flock that he was tending to, as compensation for his shepherding services.

-Laban thought that if he could greatly reduce and limit the size of the flocks that Jacob tended, that it would also limited the chances that the newly born amongst the flock would be "spotted or speckled."
+Laban thought, that if he could greatly reduce, and limit the size of the flocks that Jacob tended -- that it would also limited the chances, that the newly born amongst the flock would be "spotted or speckled?"

 Bible Study Online